PCOS – how Permanence can help

 • Polycystic ovaries

 Importantly, not all women with PCOS have polycystic ovaries.
 A pelvic ultrasound will be used to check for polycystic ovaries but a negative finding does not rule out PCOS.

 In a normal menstrual cycle one egg is released from a ripe follicle on the ovary.
 The follicle then shrinks and disappears within 12 to 14 days.
-On an ovary affected by excess androgen, several follicles begin to ripen at once but their development is arrested and none reach ovulatory size.
+On an ovary affected by excess hormones, several follicles begin to ripen at once but their development is arrested and none reach ovulatory size.

 In a pelvic ultrasound, the examiner is looking for a telltale “string of pearls” – a row of 12 to 25 partly ripened follicles to make the diagnosis of polycystic ovaries.
 It is important to remember that the name polycystic is a little misleading in that there are no actual cysts on the ovaries only that the many (poly) immature follicles (cysts) look like cysts on the surface of the ovaries.
-A simple blood test is taken to measure levels of androgens such as androstenedione and testosterone.
-While there are several ways of measuring androgen levels, free-testosterone level is thought to be the most reliable indicator.
+A simple blood test is taken to measure levels of hormones such as testosterone.
+While there are several ways of measuring hormone levels, free-testosterone level is thought to be the most reliable indicator.